 Enter February!
 A new month of great destinations and travel tips has begun.
-We left you with an itinerary to discover Finland, the happiest country in the world where you can find yourself on a journey of nature and peace.
 To welcome the month of February FLIO has decided to take you overseas, to Washington D.C. the capital of the United States of America, a city of stars and stripes, full of museums and monuments scattered in every corner.
 Are you ready to immerse yourself in the atmosphere of the capital of capitals and discover American history?

 Washington D.C. is located in Maryland and more precisely in the District of Columbia, known worldwide for the White House, the seat of the American presidency, in reality its beauty goes beyond its institutional charm.
 For this reason, in today’s appointment we will give you a taste of a D.C. that’s different from the usual idea.